What is a balloon payment?

 A balloon payment is a large lump sum paid out to the lender at the end of the loan term, after all regular monthly repayments have been made.
-This is also known as the Residual Value.
+This is also known as a Residual Value Payment if you’re leasing.

-The lump sum payment at the end of the loan term will generally account for a large proportion of your loan’s balance, and so your loan repayments over the term of the loan can be reduced as a result.
+The lump sum payment at the end of the loan term will generally account for a large proportion of your loan’s balance, so your regular loan repayments over the term of the loan can be reduced as a result.
+However, while it can support your cash flow during the term of the loan, you’re paying more interest over the life of the loan.
+This is due to the balloon or residual value payment that isn’t paid down until the end of the loan term as a lump sum.

 Are the repayments all-inclusive?